We have the expertise to optimise inventory, reduce cost and improve service.

 Principally inventory targets should be comprised of two elements: cycle stock and safety stock.
 Cycle stock is there to cover the normal expected demand during the replenishment lead time, whilst safety stock is an additional buffer to protect against unexpected demand and supply variations.

-Our consultants can undertake a full inventory optimisation analysis for you.
+Our inventory consultants can undertake a full inventory analysis for you.
 Using historical and forecast data we can establish the optimum inventory target for every product, based on the target service levels required and any working capital restrictions that need to be observed.

 Investment into inventory has to be prioritised according the products with the greatest commercial or strategic value.
 Not all products in a company’s portfolio will achieve the same margin, and it is logical to balance inventory levels in favour of products with higher margins or higher strategic importance.

 In order to classify the importance of individual products, an ‘ABC analysis’, sometimes referred to as ‘runners, repeaters, strangers analysis’, must be undertaken.
 There are many factors that should be considered in this type of analysis, including margin, sales frequency, strategic fit and volume.
-Portfolio classification is a critical step in optimising inventory levels.

 A probability analysis needs to be undertaken using a combination of historical transaction and forecast data.
 A detailed and fully assessed model must be created to establish the probability of events such as supplier delays, variations in supply volume, manufacturing delays and non-forecast demand.